cloud-gov/product/.github/ISSUE_TEMPLATE/so-authorize-onboarding.md

 @cloud-gov/platform-ops:

-Please create a `Role` onboarding ticket for `New Person` as a new member of the `Team` team.
+Please create a `Role` onboarding ticket for `New Person` as a new member of the `Team` team within cloud.gov.
 Thank you.

 Sincerely,